BLUF is what is commonly referred to in military circles as the BLUF Principle and what the word BLUF stands for is Bottom Line Up Front.

 - Their time is severely constrained.

-- They have a number of issues that they have to deal with on the day to day basis
+- They have several issues that they must deal with on a day-to-day basis.

 - You might not have real visibility into what their calendars look like.

-Management does not have any lack of clarity about what the issue is.
-And they do not have any lack of clarity about what the decision is that needs to be made.
+Ensure management does not have any lack of clarity about what the issue is that needs to be made:

-- Making sure that the bottom line is up front and in a very summarized format that they can understand it in is what the communication tool that you have at your disposal to make sure that you’re being effective in front of them.
+- Making sure that the bottom line is upfront and in a very summarized format that they can understand is the communication tool that you have at your disposal to make sure that you are being effective in front of them.

-- You’re going to have to be able to communicate the same message that you would communicate to anybody else but doing it using a lot fewer words
+- You’re going to have to be able to communicate the same message that you would communicate to anybody else but do it using a lot fewer words.

-- You have to make sure that you can frame your questions in a way that they can easily understand
+- You must make sure that you can frame your questions in a way that they can easily understand.

-- They shouldn’t have to ask a lot of follow up questions, some situations won’t be avoided but be able to avoid follow up questions.
+- They shouldn’t have to ask many follow-up questions; some situations won’t be avoided, but they can avoid follow-up questions.

-- You have to make sure that the way that you present your information to senior management feeds right into their decision-making capabilities.
+- You must make sure that the way that you present your information to senior management feeds right into their decision-making capabilities.